aaditunni/100DaysOfCloud/README.md

 - [LinkedIn](https://www.linkedin.com/in/aaditunni)

 ##
 These challenges or projects may or may not cost you money.
-If it's under free tier, I will be mentioning 'AWS free tier account' under Prerequisite and if it costs money or I am not sure about whether it will incure charges or not, I'll be mentining only 'AWS account' under Prerequisite.
+If it's under free tier, I will be mentioning 'AWS free tier account' under Prerequisite and if it costs money or I am not sure about whether it will incur charges or not, I'll be mentioning only 'AWS account' under Prerequisite.

 ## Stepping out the door